shantnu/Path/content/world-dream.md

-Me: Teacher, what does that mean?
+*Me:* Teacher, what does that mean?

-Teacher: The ego is the child of forgetfulness, born when You forget who YOU ARE.
-You start thinking you are this limited body, or even worse, the thinking mind, with its non stop analysis and attenmpts to tear everything apart.
+*Teacher:* The ego is the child of forgetfulness, born when You forget who YOU ARE.
+You start thinking you are this limited body, or even worse, the thinking mind, with its non stop analysis and attempts to tear everything apart.